oss-slu/baio/llm_bioinformatics_research/README.md

 ## Connecting to MongoDB Database

+Note: users must request database admin for access

-1. Login to MongoDB
+1. Login to MongoDB.

-2. Navigate to the "Better Bioinformatics" project
+2. Navigate to the "Better Bioinformatics" project.

 ![alt text](<documentation_images/project.png>)

-3. Click the "Connect" button located under the BBIDevCluster
+3. Click the "Connect" button located under the BBIDevCluster.

 ![alt text](<documentation_images/connect.png>)

-4. In the menu, select "MongoDB for VS Code"
+4. In the menu, select "MongoDB for VS Code".

 ![alt text](<documentation_images/mongodb_vscode.png>)

-5. Copy the connection string located under "Connect to your MongoDB deployment"
+5. Copy the connection string located under "Connect to your MongoDB deployment".

 ![alt text](<documentation_images/connection_string.png>)

-6. Create a .env file in the root directory of the React project
+6. Create a .env file in the root directory of the React project.

-7. Save the connection sting in the variable "MONGO_URI"
+7. Save the connection sting in the variable "MONGO_URI".
+Replace `<db_username>` and `<db_password>` with the username and password provided to you by a database admin.

 ![alt text](<documentation_images/env.png>)